29th INTERNATIONAL CONFERENCE ON MEDICAL IMAGE COMPUTING

 New for 2026, thanks to the MICCAI Health Equity Grant, we are pleased to introduce micro-grants for dataset providers.
 These micro-grants aim to support researchers and institutions in preparing, curating, and sharing high-impact datasets, particularly those representing underrepresented populations and regions.
 Further details regarding eligibility, application procedures, and grant amounts are provided below.

-MICCAI 2026 will take place from October 04 - 08, 2026, at the ADNEC Centre, Abu Dhabi, UAE.
+MICCAI 2026 will take place from September 27th - October 1st, 2026, in Strasbourg.
 The Open Data event will run in parallel with the main conference.
 If you are attending MICCAI, you are welcome to visit the Open Data sessions, and no separate registration is required.

 Datasets and related works will be selected through a peer-reviewed paper submission process.
 The MELBA journal will serve as the official journal for submissions from the MICCAI Open Data track.